 Meredith’s senior executive career has included several Managing Director and CEO roles, including TNT Logistics Asia, Corrs Chambers Westgarth, and InTech Financial Services as well as line, strategic and functional roles.
 Her non-executive career has included the Chairmanship of Australian public and private companies, international boards and government entities.
 She has worked in the telecommunications, energy, resources, logistics, leisure, environment, airport, professional services and financial services sectors and with companies based in Australia, Asia, USA and Europe.

-Meredith strives to make the greatest difference by inspiring CEOs, directors and C-suite executives and partners about the need for resilience, optimism, strong values and peripheral and long distance vision whilst delivering on business performance expectations.
-This also includes ensuring they take regular time to think and challenge their own and others’ thinking in order to turn disruptive events into opportunities to enhance their own and their team’s leadership impact, business strategy and operational performance.
+Meredith strives to make the greatest difference by inspiring CEOs, directors and C-suite executives and partners about the need for resilience, optimism, strong values and peripheral and long-distance vision whilst delivering on business performance expectations.
+This also includes ensuring they take regular time to think and challenge their own and others’ mindsets in order to turn disruptive events into opportunities to enhance their own and their team’s leadership impact, business strategy and operational performance.

 Meredith loves ballet, theatre, the Swans and her voluntary work for Lifeline.
+She has contributed significantly to the work of a range of not-for-profits, including over many years on the boards of arts, medical research and social services NFPs.
 She and her husband are blessed with their daughter, Amelia.